dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Success is the ability to go from one failure to another with no loss of enthusiasm.**
+**It is not in the stars to hold our destiny but in ourselves.**

-Winston Churchill
+William Shakespeare